Search This Blog

 Prašom, Dieve, Tavąją didybę, šventa ausim:

-išklausyk raudas.:
+išklausyk raudas:

 Mūs kaltes permaldautas atleisk. ℟.